austral-electronics/QuantumCM4/README.md

 ### 3.3.
 Program the EMMC <a name="prog_emmc"></a>
 Coming soon
 ### 3.4.
 Create a Debian image from scratch <a name="debian_from_scatch"></a>

+Using debian is the easiest way to create and deploy your own linux distribution with your application pre-installed.

 **Get Debian an image :**
 * Debian 11.3 "Bullseye" Headless PREEMPT-RT, to configure (Rolling Release) : https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2022-04-07/
 * Debian 10 "Buster" Headless PREEMPT-RT, to configure (LTS) : https://downloads.raspberrypi.org/raspios_lite_arm64/images/raspios_lite_arm64-2021-05-28/